SneaksAndData/anti-clustering/README.md

 Example: You have a webshop with a number of users.
 The webshop is undergoing active development and you have a new feature coming up.
 This feature should be tested against as many different users as possible without testing against the entire user-base.
 For that you can create a maximally diverse subset of the user-base to test against (the A group).
 The remaining users (B group) will not test this feature.
-For that you can use the anti-clustering.
+For dividing the user-base you can use the anti-clustering algorithms.
 A and B groups should be as similar as possible to have a reliable basis of comparison, but internally in group A (and B) the elements should be as dissimilar as possible.

 This is just one use case, probably many more exists.